Skip to main content

 1. Applicants must meet all University and RN to BSN program admission requirements.

 A. Students must have active RN Licensure to enroll in nursing courses.
-General education courses may be taken prior to RN licensure.
+General education courses and cognate courses may be taken prior to RN licensure.

 B. Students must have graduated from their basic nursing program within the past three years or Students must have graduated from a basic nursing program and practiced at least 1,000 hours as a nurse within the past three years or students must have graduated from a basic nursing program and taken a Pennsylvania State Board approved nursing refresher course within the past year.